-We provide system-wide leadership and oversee workforce planning for the south west
+We provide system-wide leadership and oversee workforce planning and provide workforce intelligence

 With more than 1.3 million staff performing over 300 different types of jobs across more than a 1000 different employers, the NHS requires a robust workforce planning process to ensure we have staff in the right numbers, with the right skills and the right values and behaviours to deliver high quality care.